mechanical-turk/mechanical-turk/README.md

 ### Currently Building

 - [towns.com](towns.com): Towns is a decentralized, realtime, e2e encrypted, community and messaging social experience, built on our in-house developed River protocol.
 Think discord but decentralized and open-source.
-I help with infrastructure, ci/cd and protocol design.
+I help with infrastructure, o11y, build systems and smart contracts.

 - [@whatsgood/nexus](https://nexus.whatsgood.dog): Nexus is a multi-chain, hyper-customizable, performant and cost-saving rpc proxy library, written in TypeScript.
 It ships with built-in authorization, route filters, caching and observability.
 Behavior can be enhanced through configuration, middlewares and event handlers.
 Currently supporting CloudFlare, FastifyJS, Node, ExpressJS.